OctopusDeploy/blog/blog/2021-08/octopus-gitops/index.md

 Today the emphasis on GitOps is what happens after configuration has been committed to a git repository (which I'll refer to as "right of the git repo").
 Tools like [Argo CD](https://argoproj.github.io/argo-cd/) and [Flux](https://fluxcd.io/) are used to manage Kubernetes clusters, while there are some early homegrown solutions appearing for other declarative tools like Terraform and Ansible.

-This diagram from the post [Ops by pull request: an Ansible GitOps story](https://www.ansible.com/blog/ops-by-pull-request-an-ansible-gitops-story) provides a nice overview of the state of GitOps, although I suspect not in the way the original authors intended:
+This diagram from the post [Ops by pull request: an Ansible GitOps story](https://www.ansible.com/blog/ops-by-pull-request-an-ansible-gitops-story) provides a nice overview of the current state of GitOps:

 ![](redhatgitops.png)